Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 *Developed a physics engine using semi-implicit Euler integration math and quaternions for rotation to simulate ship movement*

 The action verb is better and the skill demonstrated has been improved (not only knowledge of, but how to implement a physics engine).
 Plus it's more concise.

+## Example 4

+*Developed a physics engine and resource manager to simulate ship movement, internal systems*

+This is an example where this point should have been broken into twain: Physics engine for ship movement, resource manager for internal systems.

+## Example 5

+*Queried and updated the message status of events with SQLite to find incomplete events on agent start-up*

+Too specific, what is a message status of an event?
+What does SQLite have to do with it?
+Events can be incomplete (why?)?
+What does agent start-up have to do with events?
+What is this agent, what does it do?

 # External Resources